cch123/llp-trans/part3/performance/sse-and-avx-extensions.md

 We call the values **packed** if they fill an xmm register of consecutive memory cells of the same size.
 In Listing16-30,float x\[4\]is four packed single precision float values.

-We will define the functionssein the assembly file shown in Listing16-31.
+We will define the function sse in the assembly file shown in Listing16-31.

 Listing 16-31.simd\_asm.asm